Do Amish people pay taxes?

 There are some exemptions or exceptions that need to be mentioned.
 There’s one sort of tax – or rather one payment – that the Amish, on the whole, do not participate in.
 And that’s Social Security.

-The Amish were given exemption from the Social Security Program in recognition of the fact that the Amish as a community, traditionally care for their old and for their infirm.
+The Amish were given exemption from the Social Security Program in recognition of the fact that the Amish as a religious community, traditionally care for their old and for their infirm.
 This came about after years of conflict between Amish and the Internal Revenue Service in states like Pennsylvania and Ohio, culminating in Congress passing a bill which was signed into law in 1965.

 And this exemption – along with individual Amish behavior (more on that below) – is likely the main source of the general misconception that Amish don’t pay taxes.